Roasted Turkey with Bourbon Turkey Brine

 - Remove turkey from brine and dry thoroughly with paper towels.

-- Liberally coat the outside of the turkey with the compound butter.
+- Liberally coat the skin of the wings, legs and breast with the compound butter.

-- Place turkey in the oven and roast for 1 hour.
-After one hour of cooking, baste the turkey with chicken broth every hour or so until the broth has been used, then use the drippings for basting the turkey.
-Roast the turkey for about 2 to 2½ more hours or until a meat thermometer reads 165 degrees.
-Remove the turkey from the oven and tent it with aluminum foil.
-Let the turkey rest for 20 minutes before carving.
+- Roast the turkey for about 2 to 2½ more hours or until a meat thermometer reads 165 degrees.
+Remove it from the oven and tent with aluminum foil.
+Rest the meat for 20 minutes before carving.

 NOTES: